-Ferne has more than a decade of research and teaching experience on sustainable cities, food systems and social change.
+Ferne has more than 17 years’ international research and teaching experience on sustainable cities, food systems and social change.